 Schedule Yearly Visits to the Tomb

 Accepting their death can be painful.
+Because “When you miss someone, you need to process it,” says Gregory Kushnick, PsyD.
 You may plan to learn how to sustainably accept your loss once you return to your normal senses.
 Begin by scheduling future visits to their tomb.
 By doing this, you will still feel their positive presence in your life long after they have been gone.